kerivin/kerivin.github.io/_posts/2024-10-19-genders-dont-really-exist.md

 Second, not everything that's unnatural is inherently bad.
 After all, we use computers and phones and TVs, plates and forks and spoons, wear eyeglasses and shoes.

-Third, a huge portion of femininity and masculinity is just a tradition.
+Third, a huge portion of femininity and masculinity is just a tradition, often forced.
 Yes, our bodies look different, but most of behavior and style we consider feminine and masculine have nothing to do with biological bodies; it's just an idea people have created long time ago.
 It doesn't really exist.
-People should be able to pick any point on the scale they wish, but unfortunately there is still public pressure.
-Some countries have less pressure, some have a ton.
+People should be able to pick any point on the scale they wish, but unfortunately there is still public pressure which some countries have less, some have a ton.

+It's wrong to assume every masculine woman wants to be a man and every feminine man wants to be a woman.
+Yes, their traits are more common amongst an opposite sex, but how is it related?
+Maybe they've found their perfect point of femininity-masculinity and don't need to go further.
+It's also wrong to assume they want to take a role of another sex.
+For some reason, many people believe femininity doesn't exist without housekeeping and masculinity doesn't exist without working hard.

 ### Conclusion